 varjo_AllocateEvent helper function.
 Poll for the events in your main loop or any other place that gets called frequently by calling

 Properties can be used to query different Varjo system values.

-- Call varjo_SyncProperties when you want to update the properties.
+varjo_SyncPropertieswhen you want to update the properties.

 varjo_GetProperty*to get the actual property value.

 Varjo_types.h.
 Currently, there are only gaze tracking–related properties.

-Timewarp on Varjo headset is a way of making sure that the rotation of the headset in VR and in real life is always in sync.
+Timewarp on Varjo headset is a way of making sure that the rotation of the headset in VR and in real life are always in sync.
 The plane of the image is being rotated if the headset rotation is changed regardless of the headset’s image frame rate.
 This solution allows you to make sure a user would never feel nauseated looking around while wearing the Varjo headset.
 Varjo’s timewarp only works with rotational movement and would not help reduce stuttering with positional movement or animation.
-This feature is working “out of the box”, you don’t need to do anything extra to enable it.
+This feature is working “out of the box,” so you don’t need to do anything extra to enable it.